volta-cli/rfcs/text/0000-volta-run.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-- Do we want to support removing `yarn` from the platform (e.g. `--yarn none`) in a way that won't be overridden by the platform inheritance?
+- Do we want to support removing `yarn` from the platform (e.g. `--no-yarn`) in a way that won't be overridden by the platform inheritance?
 - Do we want to support changing a package version as well, letting the user run a different version of a tool than they currently have installed / available?